zubinchopra/portaldocs/portal-sdk/generated/top-extensions-csharp-test-framework.md

 ```

 ## Testing Parts and Blades

 An extension can find parts on the StartBoard by using the **Portal.StartBoard.FindSinglePartByTitle** method, after you have an instance of the Portal object.
-The method will give you an instance of the Part class that can be  used to perform actions on the part.
+The method will give you a an instance of the Part class that you can use to perform actions on the part, like clicking on it.
 In the following example, the button whose name is "Samples" is clicked.

 ```cs
 var portal = this.NavigateToPortal();